Ghaydn/footprints/README.md

 	trampled_node_def_override = {}, -- If trampled_node_name doesn't exist a new
 	                       -- node will be registered based on the definition of -- trampleable_node_name.
-Any properties in this table -- will be used to override properties ignored if -- trampled_node_name is a node that already exists. probability = 1, -- chance that stepping on this node will cause it to turn -- into the trampled version (range is 0.0 to 1.0)
+Any properties in this table -- will be used to override properties.
+Ignored if -- trampled_node_name is a node that already exists. probability = 1, -- chance that stepping on this node will cause it to turn -- into the trampled version (range is 0.0 to 1.0)